verrazzano/docs/content/en/docs/setup/backup/_index.md

 - The Verrazzano platform has a comprehensive set of open-source components linked together to provide a modern, reliable and secure platform to deploy cloud native applications.
 - Backing up end-user data for such platforms becomes of critical importance to provide resiliency and ensure customer data integrity.
-- There are also a situations where user data needs to be backed up at frequent intervals so that there can be a copy which can be used in case a disaster scenario was hit.
+- It is essential to back up cluster resources periodically so that you are able to return to a previous state in case of some unexpected mishap.